gu-fan/colorv.vim/README.md

 #INTRO:#
 >  **ColorV** is a color tool for Vim.

 >  With this you can deal with colors easily.

-    A Quick Start~
+>  A Quick Start~

-    Open ColorV window to select colors.
+>  Open ColorV window to select colors.

         <leader>cv   mid mode:Normal Win.
         <leader>cm   min mode:Less Space.
         <leader>cx   max mode:More Info.

-    Open colorname list window, where you can get W3C standard colornames.
+>  Open colorname list window, where you can get W3C standard colornames.

         <leader>cl

-    Open ColorV window by word under cursor, to see the color visually.
+>  Open ColorV window by word under cursor, to see the color visually.

         <leader>cw
         #ff9744 rgb(33,44,155) orangered 'cadetblue'
         Put your cursor on the word 'rgb(33,44,155)' and press <leader>cw.
         You will see a ColorV is opend with the color of it.

-    Easily change word under cursor with visually chosing color.
+>  Easily change word under cursor with visually chosing color.

         <leader>cgg
         Put your cursor on the word 'orangered' and press <leader>cgg.
         After chosing a color (e.g. yellow),
         close the window by pressing "q".
         You will see the word is changed to 'Yellow'.

-    Generate 'Monochromatic' colorscheme List (and more) with cursor.
+>  Generate 'Monochromatic' colorscheme List (and more) with cursor.

         <leader>cnm

-    Copy the color in the ColorV window quickly. cc/<Ctrl-C>/yy
+>   Copy the color in the ColorV window quickly.

+        cc/<Ctrl-C>/yy

-    Paste a color text to the ColorV window to have a visual look. p/<Ctrl-V>
+>   Paste a color text to the ColorV window to have a visual look.

+        p/<Ctrl-V>

-    Use GTK eyedropper to pick colors on screen easily.
+>   Use GTK eyedropper to pick colors on screen easily.

         <leader>cd
-        ('+python' compiled and pygtk2.0 included)
+        (with '+python' compiled and pygtk2.0 included)

 ##NEW IN 2.5:##